Skip to content

 • Version: Identifies the version of the Runner being used.

-• Java Version: Indicates the Java version installed on the machine where the Runner was allocated.
+• Java Version: Indicates the version of Java installed on the machine where the Runner was allocated.

-• Last Telemetry Update: Informs the last time (date and time) that telemetry has been updated.
+• Last Telemetry Update: Informs the last time (date and time) the telemetry was updated.

 • Runner Uptime: The time the Runner has been or is active.